 The Restore brush tool allows you to “restore” parts of the image that have been erased or removed.
 This tool is on the left side of your screen next to the Select and Erase brushes.
 This is a GREAT addition to Cricut’s image processing tools.

 When Would You Use the Restore Brush?

-So for instance, if you were trying to erase part of an image, and you erased too much your only option in the past would be to undo that action.
+So, for instance, if you were trying to erase part of an image and erased it too much, your only option in the past would be to undo that action.

 But what if you’re several actions in before you realized your problem?
-Using the restore gives you the option to “bring back” any of the original design at any time.
+The restore allows you to “bring back” any of the original design at any time.

-The other time the Restore option is useful is if you’re trying to clean up a handwritten image but part of the writing isn’t clear.
+The restore option is also useful if you’re trying to clean up a handwritten image, but part of the writing isn’t clear.

 For instance, if the ink has faded and you can only see part of a letter.
-You can “fake” the writing by going over the area with the Restore Brush.
+You can “fake” the writing by reviewing the area with the Restore Brush.
 You can see what I mean in the image above.

 What if I Don’t Have the Background Remover or the Restore Brush?